-Low carbohydrate, high protein and fat dishes do not cause a surge in blood glucose like a starchy meal would; it's good for those who are insulin resistant or diabetic.
+Low carbohydrate, high protein and fat dishes do not cause a surge in blood glucose like a starchy meal would; it is good for those who are insulin resistant or diabetic.

-We are aiming for at least seven coloured foods every day for the phytochemicals that help prevent generalised inflammation.
+We are aiming for at least seven coloured foods every day for the phytochemicals that help prevent generalised inflammation in the body.

-Using 100% wholemeal, real bread for the base means it contains the lignans that help prevent breast disease.
+Using 100% wholemeal in the real bread for the base means it contains the lignans that help prevent breast disease.

 Quiche Bernie is slow food, made fast.
-It's not fattening.
+It is not fattening.
 One slice only, and then fill up on the salad, avocado and hummus.

 High fat meals like quiche Bernie leave us feeling satiated; we adjourn from the table satisfied and are not famished two hours later.
 There's no sense of feeling you must finish a meal with a sugar-rich dessert.

-It's the refined starches and hydrogenated oils like those in the base of a conventional quiche that are increasingly being fingered as the cause of obesity and diabetes, not the butter, cream and olive oil.
+It is the refined starches and hydrogenated fats like those in the base of a conventional quiche that are increasingly being fingered as the cause of obesity and diabetes, not the butter, cream and olive oil.

 100% wholemeal, real bread has all the nutrients that promote well-being and help prevent disease.
 That from the supermarket has most of the lignans, wheat germ, fatty acids and vitamin E removed.